amazon-ospo/framework-for-github-app-on-aws/src/packages/app-framework-ops-tools/test/TESTING.md

 ## Prerequisites

+### Follow Common Setup

+Refer to the top level [TESTING.md](../../../../test/TESTING.md) to set up common prerequisites which include:

+- Deploy the infrastructure for Credential Manager to create table resources which will record the appId.

-1. Install a GitHub App and download the private key which is a file in PEM format.
+- Install a GitHub App and download the private key which is a file in PEM format.

-1. Keep a track of the file location for the import process
+- Keep a track of the file location for the import process

 ## Required AWS Permissions